pingforhelp/BCA/docs/go/CSBasics&OAT.md

 In A network Topology is the arrangement of Devices (nodes) & Connections (links).
 In a Computer network.
 It shows how computers, servers, and other devices are connected.
 In simple words it's a blueprint or Skelton of a computer network how will the data flow from one to other machine and "shape" of the network.

 #         Set-2

-1. with demonstration of assembling & dissembling of computer system.
+# 1. With demonstration of assembling & dissembling of computer system.
+Assembling of a computer

 2. Prepare salary of an employee.